trennlinie

 (Unpretty: Luscious Apparatus - with friendly permission of © Fury Harbinger)

-On October 13 the Recoil-single Drifting was released, followed by the album Unsound Methods on October 27 that Alan had recorded in his own studio The Thin Line.
+On 13 October the Recoil-single Drifting was released.
+B-sides were Control Freak and Shunt.
+All three tracks were also released on the album Unsound Methods which was released on 27 October.
+It had been recorded in Alan's own studio The Thin Line.

-He presented himself now as a father of a little family together with wife Hepzibah and daughter Paris, who both joined in the video to Drifting.
-He admitted, though, to have had a very bad time before that.
+Alan presented himself now as a father of a little family together with his wife Hepzibah and their daughter Paris, who both joined in the video for Drifting.
+He admitted, though, that he had had a very bad time before.
 "I had been burned out completely.
 There were a couple of things in my life that I had to change, very important things.
 I got divorced, I became a father, I left the band - a lot of decisive things happened, and I was much happier than before when I finally left this tunnel behind.
 This was a good moment to work creatively again.
-My enthusiasm was back."[28]
+My enthusiasm was back."[29]

 It was important to him to work with new people, very different musicians to explore new areas.
 "Most of the time in Depeche Mode we didn't work as a group and we didn't used to bring people in.
 The last album we done we did have some extra musicians but that was the only one."
 Now "I can bring in people and I always try to find someone new to work with and think it's a real challenge.
 It makes you do things differently if you work with a stranger, somebody new, so I like to give myself that challenge to find interesting new people each time."[29]